Wang Zhaojun: Entering the harem

 Wang was born to a prominent family of Baopin Village, Zigui County (now Zhaojun Village, Xingshan County, Hubei) in the south of the Western Han empire.
 As she was born when her father was very old, he regarded her as "a pearl in the palm".
 Wang Zhaojun was endowed with dazzling beauty with an extremely intelligent mind.
-She was adept in playing the pipa and also master of the ancient "Four Arts of the Chinese Scholar" – the guqin, go, calligraphy and Chinese painting.
+She was adept at playing the pipa and also mastered the ancient "Four Arts of the Chinese Scholar" – the guqin, go, calligraphy and Chinese painting.

 In 36 BC, Emperor Yuan of Han chose his concubines from the whole state.
 Because of Wang's fame in the county, she was his first choice as concubine Nan County.
 Emperor Yuan issued an edict that Wang should enter his harem soon.
 Wang's father said that his daughter was too young to enter the harem, but could not violate the decree.
 Wang left her hometown and entered the harem of Emperor Yuan in early summer.
 According to the custom in the palace, when choosing a new wife, the Emperor was first presented with portraits of all the candidate women.
 It is said that because of Wang's confidence of beauty and temperament, she refused to bribe the artist Mao Yanshou as the other maids did.
 As a reprisal, Mao Yanshou painted a mole of widowed tears on Wang's portrait.
 As a result, during her time in the Lateral Courts, Wang Zhaojun was never visited by the Emperor and remained as a palace lady-in-waiting.
 Wang Zhaojun's portrait was either never viewed by the Emperor or was inaccurate, and therefore the Emperor overlooked her.